Rude Boy George

 Roger was exposed to Caribbean, Latin, Rock, R & B and Classical music at a very young age.
 That exposure led him to study classical piano for eight years and join a local singing/dancing youth group.
 It was in performing at recitals and neighborhood shows that he discovered his passion for the stage.

 While finishing up his degree in Communications from Rutgers University in the summer of 1988, he answered an advertisement put up by fellow students looking for a singer for a ska and calypso band.
-Two months later, Roger was the lead singer of the band Bigger Thomas (along with current RBG band member Marc Wasserman) and would remain with them for the next 26 years performing with some of his musical heroes such as Jimmy Cliff, HR (of Bad Brains), Yellowman and De La Soul.
+Two months later, Roger was the lead singer of the band Bigger Thomas (along with current RBG band members Jim Cooper and Marc Wasserman) and would remain with them for the next 26 years performing with some of his musical heroes such as Jimmy Cliff, HR (of Bad Brains), Yellowman and De La Soul.
 He is currently working with producer Wayne Lothian on his first solo project that will be released by Trilby Records in the very near future.
 He (and bandmate Marc) is also in the documentary Riot On The Dancefloor: The Story of Randy Now and City Gardens that is receiving critical acclaim at film festivals across North America.

 Pamela Buckley – Keyboards